-Computing the port numbers in this way can be a time-intensive step, with runtime complexity dominated by sorting all the edges by their timestamps: $\mathcal{O}(m \log m)$, where $m = \abs{E(G)}$.
-However, the port numbers can be calculated in advance for the train, validation, and test sets, so that the train and inference times remain unaffected.
-Each edge receives an incoming and an outgoing port number as additional edge features.
-Figure~\ref{fig:fan_in_ex} shows an example of graphs with port numbers.
+Computing the port numbers in this way can be a time-intensive step, with runtime complexity dominated by sorting all edges by their timestamps: $\mathcal{O}(m \log m)$, where $m = \abs{E(G)}$.
+However, port numbers can be calculated in advance, so training and inference times are unaffected.
+Each edge receives an incoming and an outgoing port number as additional edge features. \cref{fig:fan_in_ex} shows an example of graphs with port numbers.
 We now prove that GNNs using port numbers can correctly identify fan-in and fan-out patterns.

 Note that the following proof, and later proofs using port numbers, do not rely on the timestamps for correctness.
 However, if timestamps that uniquely identify the ports are available, then permutation invariance/equivariance of the GNN will be preserved.